TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Discussion

 \subsection{An Independent Analysis of the \name{} System}

 Through the international TFOP collaboration, multiple RV teams began independent follow-up campaigns to characterize the mass of the planet candidate TOI-1634.01.
-This work based on HARPS-N data represents one such effort but we acknowledge a second RV analysis of this system, which was conducted independently of our own (Hirano et al. 2021 in prep).
+Our work based on HARPS-N data presented herein represents one such effort but we acknowledge a second RV analysis of this system, which was conducted independently of our own \citep{hirano21}.
 The submissions of these works were coordinated between the two groups but their respective data, analyses, and manuscripts were kept intentionally separate.

+\cite{hirano21} presented the mass characterzation of two USP planets, including \name{} b, using infrared RV measurements taken with the IRD spectrograph at Suburu \citep{tamura12}.
+Their resulting RV semiamplitude is discrepant from ours at $5\sigma$ as they measure a larger RV semiamplitude of $K=10.8\pm 1.0$ \mps{} and show that \name{} b is likely consistent with an Earth-like composition.
+Similarly, the second USP planet presented in \cite{hirano21} (TOI-1685 b) was also found to be consistent with an Earth-like composition whereas this planet was previously shown to be under-dense relative to an Earth-like composition using CARMENES RV measurements \citep{bluhm21}.
+The similar analyses conducted in this work, in \cite{hirano21}, and in \cite{bluhm21} suggest that the differences in the IRD results compared to HARPS-N for \name{} b and compared to CARMENES for TOI-1685 b, are derived from the IRD data and not from issues with any one group's analysis.
+The exact cause of these discrepancies is currently unknown and their resolution is left as a future exercise.